nygard/class-dump/README.md

 ```

 #### Reversing obfuscation in crash dump
 iOS Class Guard lets you reverse the process of obfuscation.
-It might come handy when you get a crash report from user and you’re trying to find the reason.
-You can provide a path to file with crash dump or file with output of ```atos``` command.
-Symbols in the file which was provided will replaced using symbol mapping file.
-Result will be saved in the same file.
+It might come in handy when you get a crash report from a user and you’re trying to find the reason.
+You can provide a path to a file with crash dump or a file with the output of ```atos``` command.
+Symbols in the file which was provided will be replaced using the symbol mapping file.
+The result will be saved in the same file.

 ##### Example
 ```